3dcitydb/plugin-ade-manager/README.md

 Each version of the ADE Manager plugin is built against a specific version of the Importer/Exporter.
 Please check the release notes of the version you want to use for more information.

+Please Note that the ADE Manager Plugin may not work with Java 17 or later versions.

 Documentation
 -------------
 A complete and comprehensive user manual on the ADE Manager Plugin is available